Copyright © Ministry of Health Singapore. All Rights Reserved.

 Continue to care for these baby teeth by making sure that your child's teeth are brushed twice a day with a pea-sized amount of fluoridated toothpaste containing 1,000 parts per million (ppm) fluoride.

-Your little one will not be able to brush his own teeth properly, so mummy and daddy should still brush his teeth until he develops the dexterity to do so on his own—around the age of six.
+Your little one will not be able to brush his own teeth properly, so mummy and daddy should still brush his teeth until he develops the dexterity to do so on his own.
 Don't forget to help your children floss as well!

 Despite your best efforts to care for your child's teeth by practising good oral hygiene, it is not uncommon to run into some bumps along the way.
 Here are some common dental issues that you might come across.